-The 5 Best War Movies On Netflix Right Now
+The 6 Best War Movies On Netflix Right Now

 War films have long-captivated audiences, showcasing tales of both humanity’s cruelty and its nobility.
 There is no shortage of good military films on Netflix, ranging from Hollywood classics to modern, genre-bending pictures.
-Here are some of the best war movies on Netflix streaming right now.
+Here are some of the best war movies on Netflix right now to stream.

-Related: The 10 Best Action Movies On Netflix Right Now
+Related: The 25 Best Horror Movies On Netflix Right Now, Ranked

 Defiance (2008)